Translating WAI Resources

 - Translation Notes for the specific resource in the README file in GitHub

-- Translation Glossaries - the General one and if there’s one for your language.
+- Translation Glossaries - the General glossary and if there’s a glossary for your language

 When you are done with the translation, we encourage you to use GitHub to fork, edit, and submit a pull request.
 If you are not comfortable with GitHub, you can e-mail the translated file to firstname.lastname@example.org with the subject: Completed Translation – [language] – [resource title]

 Translations will be reviewed before they are published.
 Please include in GitHub or e-mail: